renpy/renpy/sphinx/source/movie.rst

 color of the sprite.
 A second movie, the mask movie, provides the alpha channel, with white being full opacity and black being full transparency.

-Movies defined with the Movie displayable loop automatically.
+Movies played by the Movie displayable loop automatically.

 There are three very important parameters to the Movie displayable, two of which should always be provided.